madritkacabumi/WeatherSDK/README.md

 # WeatherForecastSDK Integration Guide

-Welcome to the WeatherForecastSDK!
+Welcome to the WeatherSDK!
 This guide will help you integrate the SDK into your iOS project, initialize it, and display a weather forecast for a specific city.

 ## Table of Contents